Research Overview

 Research Vision

-Our goal is to uncover how stress responses—particularly the UPR—can be selectively tuned to protect against cellular damage without causing systemic side effects.
-This requires pinpointing key regulators, understanding their context-specific roles, and building computational tools to map their activity across systems.
+Our goal is to understand how stress responses, particularly the UPR, can be selectively tuned to protect against cellular damage.
+This requires identifying key regulators, understanding their context-specific roles, and building tools to map their activity across systems.
+The same core pathway governs responses to misfolded proteins, membrane damage, bacterial infection, and the slow erosion of aging.
+We study all of these, because the connections between them are where the most important biology lives.